speedy3d/RepData_PeerAssessment1/PA1_template.md

 complete_steps_per_interval <- tapply(complete_activity$steps, list(complete_activity$date), sum)
 ```

-Next, the following code will create a histogram of the total number of steps taken each day.
+Next, the following code will create a histogram of the total number of steps taken each day for the newly imputed data.

 ```r